Skip to Main Content

 Standards at UB

 The University at Buffalo Libraries has a growing collection of standards and specifications.
 All ASTM, IEEE, and SAE standards are now accessible online, as well as ASCE 7 (see databases listed on the right side of the screen to access).
-Other select standards are available through the Techstreet platform or through various ebook databases.
+Other select standards are available through other platforms or various ebook databases.
 Some other standards are available in print.
 Use the tabs above to find U.S. and international standards here at UB, as well as information regarding government regulations and standards.

 If you are having trouble locating a standard you need, please contact the Engineering Librarian (epautler@buffalo.edu).
 We may be able to point you to a freely accessible copy (see more information under the tab above labeled "Obtaining Standards") or we may possibly be able to purchase a copy.